Jihadi rebels attack key military base near Mali's capital

 BAMAKO, Mali (AP) — Jihadi rebels have attacked Mali's Kati military base on the outskirts of the capital city Bamako, the ruling junta confirmed Friday.

-It's the first time Kati, Mali's largest military base, has been targeted by extremist rebels in the more than 10-year insurgency in the West African country.
+It's the first time Kati, Mali's largest military base, has been hit by extremist rebels in their more than 10-year insurgency in the West African country.

 Two vehicles loaded with explosives detonated at the camp at about 5 a.m., according to a statement issued by the military.

-“The Malian Armed Forces vigorously repelled a terrorist attack on the Kati barracks,” said the statement, which said that two attackers were killed.
+“The Malian Armed Forces vigorously repelled a terrorist attack on the Kati barracks,” said the statement, which said that 7 attackers were killed and 8 arrested.

-“The situation is under control and a sweep is underway to find the perpetrators and their accomplices,” said the statement.
+“The terrorists first blew up the vehicles at the entrance to the military camp, then shells were fired at the camp," said a military official, who requested anonymity because he is not authorized to speak to the press.

+Another group of the jihadis entered the camp on foot and “began burning vehicles parked in the camp, and then the attackers stole two army vehicles,” he said.

-Friday’s attack on the Kati barracks follows a coordinated series of insurgent attacks Thursday.
-In one of those incidents, the extremists attacked a police base in Kolokani, 60 kilometers (37 miles) north of Bamako and two Malian soldiers were killed, said the military in a statement.
+Friday’s attack on the Kati barracks base follows a coordinated series of insurgent attacks Thursday.
+In one of those incidents, the extremists attacked a police base in Kolokani, 60 kilometers (37 miles) north of Bamako and two Malian soldiers were killed, said the military in an earlier statement.

 The leader of Mali's ruling junta Lt.
 Col. Assimi Goita frequently stays at the Kati camp, where he launched the 2020 coup that brought him to power.

-Jihadi rebels linked to al Qaida and the Islamic State group have been fighting an insurgency in Mali for more than a decade.
+Jihadi rebels linked to al Qaida and the Islamic State group have been gaining ground in their decade-long insurgency.
 Their attacks have mostly been in northern Mali but recently the extremists have moved into central Mali.
-In recent weeks they have moved closer to the capital.
+This month they've moved closer to the capital.

 Last week gunmen attacked an army checkpoint about 60 kilometers (37 miles) outside Bamako, killing at least six people and wounding several others, officials said.

-No group has claimed responsibility for the attack, but it appears to be by the al-Qaida-linked rebel group known as JNIM that has carried out several other attacks around Bamako.
+No group has claimed responsibility for the attacks, but they appear to be by the al-Qaida-linked group known as JNIM.

 The attacks show “how the al-Qaida affiliate Jama’at Nusrat al-Islam wal-Muslimin continues to expand its operations outside its traditional strongholds in northern and central Mali,” said Héni Nsaibia, a senior researcher at The Armed Conflict Location & Event Data Project.